spotinst/help/src/docs/ocean/features/cluster-orientation.md

 While Ocean optimizes for both availability and cost, you can control which optimizations are given priority.
 In a development environment, you can use cheaper nodes for development clusters.
 In a production environment, where availability is more important, you can apply a balanced orientation for cost and availability.

-You can control the approach that Ocean takes by configuring the Cluster Orientation at cluster / virtual node group levels.
+You can control the approach that Ocean takes by configuring the cluster orientation at cluster / virtual node group levels.

 ## Ocean Orientations